revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

 <blockquote>

 - In python `String.isupper()` method used to check if all letters are in Uppercase.
-- The isupper() method returns True if all the characters are in upper case, otherwise False.
+- The `isupper()` method/function returns True if all the characters are in upper case, otherwise False.

 ```python
 a = "Hello World!"